magicmq/pyspigot-documentation/docs/scripts/examples.md

 # Example Scripts

 Below is a curated list of example scripts that perform various functions.
 You are free to use any code from any of these examples.
+In addition to the examples below, there are additional code snippets and code examples available on [the PySpigot Discord](https://discord.gg/f2u7nzRwuk).

 - [`clearinventory.py`](https://github.com/magicmq/pyspigot/blob/master/examples/clearinventory.py): Registers a command that clears the player's inventory.
 - [`communitychest.py`](https://github.com/magicmq/pyspigot/blob/master/examples/communitychest.py): Adds a community chest command that opens an inventory where players can place items to share with the rest of the server.